-...
-A composer should always be looking far ahead, looking for something new.
-He should be a trailblazer" said Pierre Boulez.
-As one of the most formidable minds in the history of music — questioning convention, discovering new forms of expression and calculating music with scientific exactness.
-It was clear to him that the more one invests themselves in learning about music the fuller their listening experience would be.
-It is our hope that his spirit will live on in the heart of Berlin’s cultural center, and that his curiosity will touch visitors for generations to come, imparting a desire to listen, learn, and discover.
+Music’s role as a means of communication is essential—Pierre Boulez was keenly aware of this and always emphasized its importance for all his artistic endeavors in a career spanning more than 70 years.
+His striving for clarity, exactitude, and creativity was an integral part of his personality.
+“A composer should always be looking far ahead, looking for something new.
+He should be a trailblazer,” Boulez said.
+His life and work were dedicated to the ideal of discovering new forms of musical expression and to always maintain curiosity.
+It was equally clear to him that the more one invests themselves in learning about music the fuller the listening experience would be.
+It is our hope that his spirit will live on in this new concert hall in the heart of Berlin’s cultural center, and that his curiosity will touch visitors for generations to come, imparting a desire to listen, learn, and discover.